nfriaa/hibernate-tutorial5/README.md

 ```
 * @OneToMany : In **One To Many** association, source entity has a field that stores one or more target entities
 * There are two types of **One To Many** association :
-    * Unidirectional : only source entity has a relationship field that refers to the target entity
+    * Unidirectional : only source entity has a relationship field that refers to the target entity (our current example is unidirectional)
     * Bidirectional : each entity (i.e. source and target) has a relationship field that refers to each other

 ## 5. Main Class "Application.java"